oracle/terraform-provider-oci/website/docs/r/network_firewall_network_firewall_policy_url_list.html.markdown

 The following attributes are exported:

+* `description` - The description of the Url list.
+This field can be used to add additional info.
 * `name` - Unique name identifier for the URL list.
 * `parent_resource_id` - OCID of the Network Firewall Policy this URL List belongs to.
 * `total_urls` - Total count of URLs in the URL List